 Rituals are reassuring and can be as simple as a particular wave or a goodbye kiss through the window.

 Identify a safe attachment figure for the handover.
 It is not helpful if you are anxious to have multiple attachment figures.
 You can use a simple three-step process: hug goodbye and hand them over to a teacher or someone your child has an attachment with.

 Use a transitional object—something of yours to keep if they are worried about being away from you.

 I know it might be strange to leave mummy or not be at home but I know you are going to be fine once you are there.
 Let’s think of something you can bring in to help you feel safe.
 What can I do to help you?

-For children whose parents separated or if they’ve lost a loved one, give them a worry stone, something of yours to keep, a bracelet or a favourite toy to act as a ” transitional object”.
+For children whose parents have gone through a divorce or experienced the loss of a loved one, provide them with a worry stone, a personal item to hold onto, a bracelet, or a cherished toy to serve as a “transitional object”.

 Name the Worry– even younger children need their feelings named and acknowledged.

 If you know a significant separation is coming, listen, plan, and problem-solve with your child.
 Make a picture book of positive separations in readiness.
 Talk about previous transitions and think about what worked and what you may do differently this time.